MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-data-audit-fields.md

   Specifies the SID of the user that last modified the record

 Data audit fields are automatically added by the platform.
-The fields are exposed in AL code, allowing developers to code against them.
+The platform also exposes the fields in AL code, allowing developers to code against them.

 ## Static characteristics